 As more and more advertising campaigns cover several countries, it is important for publishers and agencies to be able to rely on comparable results.
 These can be achieved on the basis of harmonised rules for the analysis of print media.

-For further details and information on current developments, please see the thematic portal "Textiles and Clothing" on the Website of the Austrian Standards Institute.
+For further details and information on current developments, please see the thematic portal "Culture: Creative Industry" on the Website of the Austrian Standards Institute.